AY2526S1-CS2103T-T16-4/tp/docs/DeveloperGuide.md

 <puml src="diagrams/ArchitectureSequenceDiagram.puml" width="574" />

-Each of the four main components (also shown in the above diagram),
+Each of the four main components (also shown in the above diagram):

 * defines its *API* in an `interface` with the same name as the Component.
 * implements its functionality using a concrete `{Component Name}Manager` class (which follows the corresponding API `interface` mentioned in the previous point).